 - Vertical axis min value – The minimum value of the axis

 - Vertical axis max value – The maximum value of the axis

-- Invert – Whether to invert the axes so that the x axis is vertical and y axis is horizontal
+- Invert – Enables inverting the axes, so that the x axis is vertical, and the y axis is horizontal

 The chart’s main title options: